 Drawing upon a quarter-century of reporting from one of the most segregated cities in the South, journalist Beth Macy explains the beauty of getting outside your ZIP code in the workplace, in your community and in the global economy.
 Based on interviews with a disparate set of people from displaced workers living in rural trailer parks to Somali Bantu refugees living in public housing to Mexican migrant workers who split their time between two very different worlds, Macy explains the importance of bridge-building across lines of race, socioeconomics, geography and religion — and traces how we’re all connected in this globalized world, whether we realize it or not.
 As social media makes an even greater presence in our lives, it’s more important now than ever to engage with people living outside our social and virtual worlds.

-A longtime reporter who specializes in outsiders and underdogs, Macy has won more than a dozen national journalism awards, including a Nieman Fellowship for Journalism at Harvard in 2010.
-Among the marginalized groups she has chronicled for newspapers and magazines are Hispanic immigrants, African refugees, caregivers for the elderly, veterans with PTSD and displaced factory workers.
+A longtime reporter who specializes in outsiders and underdogs, Macy has won more than a dozen national journalism awards, including a Lukas Prize for Factory Man, multiple shortlist and best-book-of-the-year honors for Truevine, and a Nieman Fellowship for Journalism at Harvard for her newspaper writing.

+A frequent speaker, teacher and essayist, Macy has been published in The New York Times, Wall Street Journal, The New Yorker, Oprah magazine, and Parade.
 Her approach to storytelling: Report from the ground up, establish trust, be patient, find stories that tap into universal truths.
-Eat the posole.
 Get out of your ZIP code.
-To do good work, be a human first.
+To do good journalism, be a human first.